 Their answers inform us about how much they value a chicken.
-Both would gain from any trade that involves a lower price than what they are willing to pay.
-If Bakari only pays 10,000 shillings for a chicken, he gains because he is paying 10,000 shillings less than what he actually would be willing to pay (which is 20,000 shillings).
+Both would gain from buying a lower price than what they are willing to pay.
+For example, if Bakari pays 10,000 shillings for a chicken, he gains because he is paying 10,000 shillings less than what he would be willing to pay (which is 20,000 shillings).